World's Best Workforce Achievement & Integration

-The School Board is required to develop a plan to support and improve teaching and learning that contains the following:
+The School Board is required to develop a WBWF Plan to support and improve teaching and learning with the following components:

 - Clearly defined student achievement goals and benchmarks.

-- Process to evaluate each student’s progress toward meeting the state and local academic standards.
+- A process to evaluate each student’s progress toward meeting the state and local academic standards.

 - A system to review and evaluate the effectiveness of instruction and curriculum.

-- Practices that integrate high-quality instruction, rigorous curriculum, instructional technology, and a collaborative professional culture that support teacher quality, performance and effectiveness.
+- Practices that integrate high-quality instruction, rigorous curriculum, instructional technology, and a collaborative professional culture that supports teacher quality, performance and effectiveness.